Chapter 2:

 “Surely… the injury the second Master inflicted has affected the third Master’s sanity as well.”

-“I seem to have a few questions,” I said carefully.
-“Would it be alright to ask?”
+“I have a few questions,” I said carefully.
+“May I ask them?”

 “Yes!
-Of course!” the black-haired maid with the eyepatch replied at once, though there was a flicker of nervousness behind her composed tone.
+Of course!” the black-haired maid with the eyepatch replied immediately, though a flicker of nervousness betrayed her composed tone.

-She appeared to be the more experienced of the two.
-Her name tag, subtly pinned near the base of her collar, read Clara Weiss.
-She radiated quiet professionalism, even under pressure.
-The younger one, Tessa Mirell, the brown-haired maid with soft features and faint scars on her cheeks, stood a step behind Clara, casting wary glances in my direction.
+She appeared more experienced.
+Her name tag, subtly pinned near her collar, read Clara Weiss.
+The younger one, Tessa Mirell, brown-haired with soft features and faint scars on her cheeks, stood a step behind, glancing warily in my direction.

 “I just want to confirm a few things,” I continued.
-“But I would prefer no interruptions or counter-questions.
+“No interruptions or counter-questions.
 Understood?”

 “Yes, Master.
-All clear,” Clara nodded, her posture stiffening like a soldier before a superior.
+All clear,” Clara nodded, posture stiffening like a soldier before a superior.

 "Alright.
 First question: What is my name, and where am I?"